We didn’t invent the lock. We perfected it.

 1965—Von Duprin is acquired

-In 1965, the Von Duprin factory was acquired, adding panic door-opener devices to the Schlage offering.
+In 1965, the Von Duprin factory was acquired, adding panic door-opener devices to the Schlage lock offering.

 1970’s—General Lock Company is purchased

-In the 1970’s, under the presidency of Marron Kendrick, Schlage purchased a mortise lock manufacturing company, General Lock Company of Pontiac, Michigan.
+In the 1970’s, under the presidency of Marron Kendrick, Schlage purchased a mortise lock manufacturing company, General Lock Company of Pontiac, MI.

 1974—Ingersoll Rand acquires Schlage